S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Scenario_Two.md

 > This will also import the public key so login to the user account you will
 > have running the pipe listening scripts prior to the following command; ie
-> the one defined by `--copy-save-ownership="notwwwuser:notwwwgroup"`
+> the one defined by `--enc-copy-save-ownership="notwwwuser:notwwwgroup"`
 > command line option in next section.

 ```